mathiasbynens/jsesc/README.md

 #### `quotes`

 The default value for the `quotes` option is `'single'`.
-This means that any occurrences of `'` in the input string will be escaped as `\'`, so that the output can be used in a string literal wrapped in single quotes.
+This means that any occurrences of `'` in the input string are escaped as `\'`, so that the output can be used in a string literal wrapped in single quotes.

 ```js
 jsesc('Lorem ipsum "dolor" sit \'amet\' etc.');